Friedrich Melchior, Baron von Grimm: Mozart's three visits to Paris

 Leopold sent Mozart, then aged 22, to Paris for his third and last visit, from 23 March to 26 September 1778.
 But this time Mozart went only with his mother, Anna Maria Mozart, while Leopold remained in Salzburg, in order to save his employment.
 Grimm helped, guided, and advised Mozart and his mother again, acting as a proud manager.
 But Mozart mostly encountered a series of disappointments, while tragedy struck when Anna Maria fell ill with typhoid fever and died on 3 July 1778.
 After the death of his mother, Mozart moved in with Grimm who was living with Mme d'Épinay, at 5, rue de la Chaussée-d'Antin.
 For the first time in his life, Mozart was on his own.
 Mozart stayed more than two months in pretty little room for invalids with a very agreeable prospect, which belonged to Louise d'Épinay; he sometimes dined with them but most of the time he was out.

 Grimm, a man with strong opinions, nicknamed "Tyran le Blanc", and Mozart did not get along very well.
 Mozart found himself disappointed in Paris.
 The city was "indescribably dirty"; Grimm complained he was "not running around enough" to get pupils, as he found that calling on his introductions was tiring, too expensive, and unproductive: "People pay their respects, and that's it.
 They arrange for me to come on such and such a day; I then play for them, and they say Oh, c'est un prodige, c'est inconcevable, c'est étonnant.
 And, with that, adieu."
-He never got paid for his Concerto for flute and harp in C, K. 299, written for the Duke of Guines and his daughter, nor for his ballet Les petits riens K. 299b.
+He never got paid for his Concerto for flute and harp in C, K. 299, written for the Duke of Guinness and his daughter, nor for his ballet Les petits riens K. 299b.

 Mozart was recruited by the director of the "Concert Spirituel", Joseph Legros, to write some choruses, K. 297a, which were played without giving credit to Mozart.
 Then Mozart wrote a Sinfonia concertante in E flat major K. 297b, for a group of four wind players from Mannheim, which he sold to Legros without keeping a copy.
 Legros never had it copied for performance, and the work became considered "lost".
 (Note: There is great controversy whether this work, 297b for flute, oboe, horn and bassoon, is the same as KAnh.
 C14.01, another sinfonia concertante in E-flat major for clarinet, oboe, horn and bassoon, which is "Mozart-sounding", but of contested authenticity.
 Abert 2007, n.
 56.)
 Mozart at last enjoyed one great success at the Concert Spirituel as a composer with his Symphony No. 31 in D, K. 297 (Paris Symphony), performed on 18 June 1778 "to unanimous acclaim".